sgude1/gettingandcleaningdata-1/README.md

 ##Setting the working directory

-* First it is needed to download the raw data with which we are going to work with.
+* It is needed to download the raw data with which we are going to work with.
 The raw data is available through the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-* Second, the data must be uncompressed into the working directory selected by the user.
+* The data must be uncompressed into the working directory selected by the user.
-* Third, the R script "run_analysis.R" must be copied to the working directory.
-(The same directory where the directory the uncompressed raw data is.)
+* The R script "run_analysis.R" (https://github.com/jmova/gettingandcleaningdata/blob/master/run_analysis.R) must be copied to the working directory.
+(The same directory where the uncompressed raw data is.)

 ##Running the script

-* Run the script in the terminal or RStudio using the command "source("run_analysis.R")"
+* Run the script in the terminal or RStudio using the command [source("run_analysis.R")]
 * Wait for the script to execute.
 ###NOTE: Calculations coult take some minutes depending on the machine you're using.